Sayings:

 Pause allows the brain to process “dwell time.”

-Dwell time before pass “hesitate and see it” to the tune of “Ice Ice Baby”
+Dwell time before pass “hesitate and see it” to the tune of “Ice Ice Baby.”

 The group creates collective effervescence (from Jump Math - John Mighton)

-Its the opportunity to learn something new as a group
+It’s the opportunity to learn something new as a group

-Juggling and extesy - the passing connection
+Juggling and ecstasy - the passing connection

 Japanese proverb - when you are 90% there, you are halfway